 San Francisco, CA — A spokesperson for the embattled Pacific, Gas, and Electric company (PG&E) has confirmed that their Wikipedia page was briefly defaced with the vulgar word ‘cunt.’
 The company has since corrected the attack and locked the page down.

 “They’re still giving out performance bonuses to PG&E executives,” said Redding, CA resident Sue Pearl.
 “And they’re bankrupt.
-Then they have the gall to tell us it’s going to be like this for ten years and our rates are going to go up.
+So then they have the gall to tell us it’s going to be like this for ten years, and our rates will go up.
 Look, they don’t care about human life.
 If they did, they would have never allowed this to happen in the first place.
 What they care about is not getting sued.”

-According to Wikipedia, the PG&E page has been temporarily locked, and that online graffiti like this is, unfortunately, a common happening in the Internet age.
+According to Wikipedia, the PG&E page has been temporarily locked, and that online graffiti like this is, unfortunately, an ordinary happening in the Internet age.